Community Grants of £5,000 and under

 There will be two funding rounds for grants for activities taking place in 2025/26.
 You can only apply to one funding round each year.
 Contact us if you are unsuccessful in the first round and would like to apply to the second round

-Round one launches on 26 November 2024.
-The deadline to apply will be 14 January 2025.
+Round one launched on 26 November 2024.
+The deadline to apply is 14 January 2025.

 Funding will be awarded from April 2025 and must be spent by 31 March 2026.